A Query-Efficient Quantum Algorithm for Maximum Matching on General Graphs: Result

-\begin{proof}[Proof (of \autoref{thm:main})] We create a decision tree using \autoref{list:overview}.
-The depth of the decision tree is the trivial number of edges: $n^2$ in the matrix model and $m$ in the list model.
+\begin{proof}[of \Cref{thm:main}] The guessing scheme is described above the statement of \Cref{thm:main}.
+We create a decision tree using \Cref{list:overview}.
+The depth of the decision tree is the total number of queries we would need to make to learn the graph $G$.
+In the matrix model, this is $n^2$.
+In the list model, this is $m+n$ because we need to check each vertex and all the edges in its adjacency list.
 We can ensure this bound by keeping a classical record of our queries and query outcomes and, before querying the oracle, checking whether we have made this query before.
-By \autoref{lemma:bfs}, \autoref{lemma:dfs} and the $O(\sqrt{n})$ bound on the number of iterations, the number of incorrect guesses is bounded by $O(n\sqrt{n})$.
-Then \autoref{thm:main} follows from \autoref{thm:guess}. \end{proof}
+By \Cref{lemma:bfs}, \Cref{lemma:dfs}, and the $O(\sqrt{n})$ bound on the number of iterations, the number of incorrect guesses is bounded by $O(n\sqrt{n})$.
+Then \Cref{thm:main} follows from \Cref{thm:guess}. \end{proof}